monogon-dev/fd-k8s-demo/README.md

 ## Limitations

 This demo is intended for ephemeral, short-lived test clusters.

+Nodes are listening on public addresses and are reachable from the public internet.

 It runs in privileged mode in network namespace, eliminating almost all the resource isolation containers would otherwise afford us.
 It's up to the operator to avoid conflicts between workloads.